Medicinal Garden

 Target system: Cardiovascular System, Urinary System, Immune System, Integumentary System

 Use: The foxglove plant has strong properties that work in the cardiovascular system.
-The plant helps stabilize heart rhythms produce stronger pulses.
+The plant helps to stabilize heart rhythms and produce stronger pulses.
 However, this could be very dangerous for anyone who does not require the help.
 The digoxin extract has been made into a drug for heart failure and other chronic heart disorders.
-The plant will also induce urination, and stimulation of bowel movements.
+The plant will also induce urination and stimulate bowel movements.
 This will lower blood pressure.
-It works as a tonic, cleansing the urinary and circulatory system- tonifying kidneys.
+It works as a tonic, cleansing the urinary and circulatory system and tonifying the kidneys.
 Other uses of the plant include treating external wounds, lesions and ulcers.
 Internally, it heals ulcers and helps with regulating blood sugar as well as having antioxidant properties.
 WARNING: TOXIC

 Preparation: Medicinal Parts- leaves/seeds.
-The leaves dried and powdered are used, the ripe-dried seeds, "fresh leaves of the 1-year old plant or the leaves of the 2nd year old plant."
+The leaves, dried or powdered, are used, as well as the ripe-dried seeds.
+However, only the fresh leaves of the 1-year old plant or the leaves of the 2nd year old plant should be used.

 Garlic